What is labyrinthitis?

-In most cases, labyrinthitis does not cause any problems.
+In most cases, labyrinthitis doesn't cause any problems.
 In rare cases, labyrinthitis causes lasting (permanent) damage to the eighth cranial nerve.
 This can cause lasting problems with balance, and part or total hearing loss.
 You might need to use a hearing aid.
 Get treatment right away to help reduce your risk for these complications.

 When should I call my healthcare provider?

 Call your healthcare provider if your symptoms get worse or don’t begin to go away after a few days of treatment.
-Also call your healthcare provider right away if you have new symptoms, such as trouble moving an arm or a leg.
+Also call your provider right away if you have new symptoms, such as trouble moving an arm or a leg.

 Key points about labyrinthitis

 - Labyrinthitis often results from a viral infection of the eighth cranial nerve or the labyrinth.

 - Symptoms include vertigo, hearing loss, and dizziness.
 Symptoms may start suddenly and go away in a few weeks.

 - Your healthcare provider will need to rule out other more dangerous causes of vertigo, such as stroke.

 - You might need medicines to treat your symptoms.

 - If your symptoms don’t go away, you may need rehab exercises to help your brain adjust to the vestibular imbalance.